MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/bluetooth-connect-failure-rate-for-machines-with-the-driver.md

 ---
-title: Bluetooth connect failure rate for machines with the driver
+title: Percent of Bluetooth connection failures
 description: The measure aggregates telemetry from a 7-day sliding window into a percentage of instances where a Bluetooth device failed to connect with another device. ms.topic: article ms.date: 05/20/2019